-Lunches are paid for by cash/check each day or by depositing money into a student’s account in advance.
-Payments can also be made on your student’s myDSD account.
-Students may deposit money in an account and draw upon that account for lunches.
-Students access their account by using their student number.
+Lunches are paid for by cash/check each day or by depositing money into a student’s account in advance from which they can draw for lunches.
+Payments can be made on your student’s myDSD account.
+Students access their account by using their student ID number.
 Credit cannot be extended to students without money.

 - Students are not to save places in line for others or allow them to “cut in”.